a fun language for serious programming

 end

-Note that type adaptation occurs only in an isa if the target type is more specific that the current type.
+Note that type adaptation occurs only in an isa if the target type is more specific than the current type.

 # the static type is still Collection[Int]